What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 I personally don’t care whether society will see me as retired or not when we are ready to hang our boots.
 What society thinks of me hasn’t been my business ever since I started to free my world from their constraints.
 To us, it’s all about what makes us happy.

 Our investments define how ready we are for retirement, not our age

 We’ll retire young.
-If everything goes according to plan, Mrs. Enchumbao will retire at 34 and I’ll retire in my early 40’s.
-But, who cares if some believe that we’ll be too young to retire?
-The point is that we’ll be financially ready to take that step and finally be free.
+Since everything is going according to plan Mrs. Enchumbao will retire at 33 and I’ll retire at 44.
+But, who cares if some believe that we are too young to retire?
+The point is that are financially ready to take that step and finally be free.

 Just because someone is 65 doesn’t mean that they’re financially ready to retire.
 Yet, if they leave their career job, they’re considered retired.